⚠️ Please note: we are currently working on updating our tax guidance for 2020/21

 a.
 Check that HMRC are within the time limits for opening an enquiry or check.

 b.
 Is the information HMRC asked for reasonable?
 If not, challenge them, by asking why they think the information is needed to check your tax position.

 2. Further correspondence

 a.
 If you do not comply with the original informal request for information, you will normally be sent a formal request.
 This means a penalty might be charged if you do not send in the information in the required timescale.

 b.
 You may be asked to clarify certain matters.
-If you are uncomfortable with any response, seek professional help.
+If you are unsure how to respond or have made a careless or deliberate error, seek professional help.

 3. A meeting may be requested

 a.
 A meeting can substantially cut down the time an enquiry takes.
 Remember you can request a meeting if you think that would help.

 b.
 Consider whether you want to attend a meeting.
 Normally attendance will demonstrate to HMRC more cooperation and so may reduce any penalties that might be sought, but you do not have to attend.